crazyfacka/o365toical/README.md

   * Don't forget to add a valid **Redirect URL**
 * Docker
 * A folder on where to store attachments
-* A MariaDB/MySQL installation (tested with MariaDB 10.5)
+* A PostgreSQL installation (tested with PostgreSQL 14.1)

 ## Build & configure